Table of Contents

 % cd ~/cs3231/root % sys161 kernel sys161: System/161 release 2.0.8, compiled Feb 25 2019 09:34:40 OS/161 base system version 2.0.3 (with locks&CVs solution) Copyright (c) 2000, 2001-2005, 2008-2011, 2013, 2014 President and Fellows of Harvard College.
 All rights reserved.
 Put-your-group-name-here's system version 0 (ASST1 #1) 16220k physical memory available Device probe... lamebus0 (system main bus) emu0 at lamebus0 ltrace0 at lamebus0 ltimer0 at lamebus0 beep0 at ltimer0 rtclock0 at ltimer0 lrandom0 at lamebus0 random0 at lrandom0 lser0 at lamebus0 con0 at lser0 cpu0: MIPS/161 (System/161 2.x) features 0x0 OS/161 kernel [? for menu]:

 If your code is properly synchronised, the timing of context switches, the location of kprintf() calls, and the order in which threads run should not influence the correctness of your solution.
-Of course, your threads may print messages in different orders, but you should be able to verify that they implement the functionality required and that they do not deadlock.
+Of course, your threads may print messages in different orders, but you should be able to easily verify that they follow all the constraints required of them and that they do not deadlock.

 thread_yield() is automatically called for you at intervals that vary randomly. thread_yield() context switches between threads via the scheduler to provide multi-threading in the OS/161 kernel.
 While the randomness is fairly close to reality, it complicates the process of debugging your concurrent programs.